GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 return String.format("https://%s/oxauth/authorize?%s", host, authorizationRequest.getQueryString());
 ```

-You have to place this [jar](https://ox.gluu.org/maven/org/xdi/oxauth-client/3.1.4.Final/oxauth-client-3.1.4.Final.jar) file in your classpath.
+You have to place this [jar](https://ox.gluu.org/maven/org/xdi/oxauth-client/3.1.4.Final/oxauth-client-3.1.4.Final.jar) file in your classpath to be able to compile and run the code above.

-The code above should produce a String like:
+The string produced looks like:

 ```
 https://<gluu_host>/oxauth/authorize?response_type=code+...&client_id=...scope=openid+...